m4r35n357/VisualOptimizers/README.md

 ```
 cp pre-commit .git/hooks
 ```
+The default make command enables debugging and uses optimization level 0.
+It is good for use with IDEs, and is also used by the commit script.
-Fast executables (using -O3 -fno-math-errno -flto) make a big difference with "bulk" running (e.g. multi-run Nelder-Mead, and particularly the stats script):
+Fast executables (using -O3 -fno-math-errno -flto) can also be built, and make a big difference with "bulk" running (e.g. multi-run Nelder-Mead, and particularly the stats script):
 ```
 make CCC=gcc
 make CCC=clang